matomo-org/matomo-sdk-ios/README.md

 [Piwik](http://piwik.org) server is a downloadable, Free/Libre (GPLv3 licensed) real time analytics platform.

 *v3.0.0 only support Piwik 2.8 and above.
-Support for auth_token has been removed due to security reasons and the api for instantiating the tracker has changed slighlty.*
+Support for auth_token has been removed due to security reasons and the api for instantiating the tracker has changed slightly.*

 *A detailed [Getting started guide](https://github.com/piwik/piwik-sdk-ios/wiki/Getting-started-guide) has been added to the Wiki section.*